Latest Projects

 Work Across Agencies

 The Embrace Project Study (Embrace) would not be possible without the University of Utah Health’s The Wellness Bus and National Tongan American Society, Utah Pacific Islander Health Coalition, Project Success Coalition, Comunidad Materna en Utah, and Utah Muslim Civic League.
-These partnerships are vital to the implementation, recruitment, retention, and impact of Embrace for community members.
+These partnerships were vital to the implementation, recruitment, retention, and impact of Embrace for community members.

 Foster Community Partnerships